rioualen/gene-regulation/doc/manual_install.rst

     sudo apt-get install git

 Gene-regulation is distibuted on the `GitHub <https://en.wikipedia.org/wiki/GitHub>`_ hosting service.

--  Create an account on `GitHub <https://github.com>`_.
+You can download an archive of Gene-regulation freely, or you can clone the repository and work on it.

--  Install git on your machine.
+-  Create an account on GitHub `here <https://github.com/join?source=header-home>`_.

--  Add your ssh public key to your GitHub account settings (account > settings > SSH keys > add SSH key).
+-  Add your ssh public key to your GitHub `account settings <https://github.com/settings/keys`_

 ::